nss-day-cohort-19/sass-tutorial/README.md

 # Sass Tutorial

+Sass stands for "syntactically awesome stylesheets".
+It adds variables, loops, inheritance and many other extras to CSS.

 ## To get started using Sass

 1. Windows users will need to download [Ruby](http://rubyinstaller.org/) by clicking on the download link on the page.